• Skip to primary navigation

 • Tweet

 Are you craving BBQ?
-This BBQ jackfruit recipe combines the sweet and spicy BBQ with sauteed onions and garlic for a tasty sandwich, salad topping, or as an entree right out of a bowl.
-Top with coleslaw with apples in a maple dijon dressing, and you'll fall in love.
+This vegan BBQ jackfruit recipe combines sweet and spicy BBQ with sautéed onions and garlic for a tasty BBQ jackfruit sandwich, salad topping, or entree right out of a bowl.
+Top with pineapple coleslaw, and you'll fall in love.

 BBQ jackfruit sandwich on a plate served with coleslaw.